snowdj/ECON/README.md

-# Welcome one, this is a template modified from beautiful jekyll and eight20.
+# This is a blog using template modified from beautiful jekyll and eight20.